prashdas/prashdas.github.io/plots_matplotlib.md

 The data required to plot these streamlines and velocity contours are in the form of a matrix organized as [x, y, u, v].
 Here x,y are the Cartesian coordinates and u,v are the two corresponding components of velocity.

 ```
-# First the header -
+# First we import the required libraries -
 import numpy as np
 import matplotlib.pyplot as plt
 from scipy.interpolate import griddata

-# Load the file
+# Then we load the file and variables -
 file_name = 'Velocity_field.dat'
 x,y,u,v = np.loadtxt(file_name, usecols=(0,1,2,3), unpack=True)

+# Some basic processing to set boundaries etc.
 xmin=round(x.min());  xmax=round(x.max());  ymin=round(y.min());  ymax=round(y.max());
 ```